 The assessment and treatment of schizophrenia should involve experts in schizophrenia.
 Consult with your family physician or psychiatrist before accepting any unusual treatment or changing your current treatment program.
 If you have questions or lack confidence in the advice you receive, remember that you have the right to seek another opinion from another psychiatrist, locally or elsewhere.

 When seeking a specialist, you will want someone who is medically competent, who has an interest in the disorder, and who has empathy with people who experience it.
-More specifically, you will want assistance from a psychiatrist who:
+More specifically, you will want assistance from a psychiatrist who

-- believes schizophrenia is a biological disorder - · takes the time to do a detailed history - screens for symptoms/problems that could be related to another illness - · prescribes antipsychotic drugs with due caution and care - · reviews medications and the case regularly - is interested in the ill individual's entire welfare and makes appropriate referrals for aftercare, housing, social support and financial aid - involves the family in the treatment process - explains the ill person's status fully and clearly
+- believes schizophrenia is a biological disorder; - takes the time to do a detailed history; - screens for symptoms and problems that could be related to another illness; - prescribes antipsychotic drugs with due caution and care; - reviews medications and the case regularly; - is interested in the individual's entire welfare, and makes appropriate referrals for aftercare, meaningful daily activity, housing, social support, community connections, and financial aid; - is interested in the individual's own perspectives and goals, and takes these into account in the treatment process; - respects the individual's need for a positive sense of self, a sense of belonging, and a sense of purpose and meaning, and supports these steps towards recovery; - involves the family in the treatment process; - explains the person's status fully and clearly; and - believes recovery is possible!